Paul Blaisdell: Life and career

-In the early 1960s, Blaisdell submitted some monster designs for projected films such as Goliath and the Dragon (1960) and Jack the Giant Killer (1962), but they weren't used (he was still paid for his time however).
-Producer James Nicholson tried to involve Blaisdell in two planned AIP TV series (Beyond the Barriers of Space and Out of This World), but the shows never got made.
+In the early 1960s, Blaisdell submitted monster designs for projected films including Goliath and the Dragon (1960) and Jack the Giant Killer (1962), but they weren't used, although he was still paid for his time.
+Producer James Nicholson tried to involve Blaisdell in two planned AIP TV series (Beyond the Barriers of Space and Out of This World), but the shows were never made.

-In the 1960s Blaisdell, together with film editor/archivist/actor Bob Burns III, formed the company Black Shield, to publish the "Famous Monsters"-inspired magazine Fantastic Monsters Of The Films for seven issues during 1962-63, for which Jim Harmon and Ron Haydock edited and wrote text.
+In the 1960s Blaisdell, together with film editor/archivist/actor Bob Burns III, formed the company Black Shield to publish the "Famous Monsters"-inspired magazine Fantastic Monsters Of The Films for seven issues during 1962-63, for which Jim Harmon and Ron Haydock edited and wrote text.
 He gave up on the magazine when the plates for the eighth issue were destroyed in a fire at his printers.
-He later heard that the printer purposely burned his shop to collect insurance fraudulently, and a large part of Bob Burns' still and lobby card collection went up in the flames.
-Eventually, Blaisdell quit all involvement in the movie industry to work as a carpenter instead, and became something of a hermit from then on.
-In 1965, he inherited some property from his mother which he was able to rent to tenants, and thereby supplement his income.
-Bob Burns III and he remained best friends all their lives.
+He later learned that the printer purposely burned his shop to fraudulently collect insurance.
+A large part of Bob Burns' still and lobby card collection went up in the flames.
+Blaisdell quit all involvement in the movie industry to work as a carpenter instead, and became something of a hermit.
+In 1965, he inherited property from his mother which he rented out to supplement his income.
+He and Bob Burns III (died December, 2025) remained best friends all their lives.

-In 1979, Fangoria Magazine ran a detailed, two-part interview with him, followed soon after by a similar retrospective in Cinefantastique.
-Filmmaker Fred Olen Ray tried to hire Blaisdell to work on the effects in his 1979 film Alien Dead, but Blaisdell was too ill to work at that point.
+In 1979, Fangoria Magazine ran a two-part interview with him, followed by a retrospective in Cinefantastique.
+Filmmaker Fred Olen Ray tried to hire Blaisdell to work on the effects in his 1979 film Alien Dead, but Blaisdell was too ill to work.

-Blaisdell suffered from severe dental problems in later life, and finally died of cancer at the age of 55 in Topanga, California in 1983, around the time that the home video market of the 1980s was beginning to resurrect fan interest in his 1950s films.
+Blaisdell suffered severe dental problems in later life and died of cancer at the age of 55 in Topanga, California in 1983, around the time that the home video market of the 1980s was beginning to resurrect fan interest in his 1950s films.
 Not one Hollywood newspaper ran his obituary.

-A model kit company called Billikin put out several kits in the late 1980s based on some of Blaisdell's creature creations, including the monsters from It Conquered the World, The She-Creature and Invasion of the Saucer Men.
-(Later, a rival company produced a model kit based on the mutant in Day the World Ended as well.)
-AIP's Sam Arkoff received a share of whatever profit was made on these kits, but sadly Blaisdell's widow got nothing.
+Billikin model kit company put out several kits in the late 1980s based on Blaisdell's creature creations, including the monsters from It Conquered the World, The She-Creature, and Invasion of the Saucer Men.
+Later, a rival company produced a model kit based on the mutant in Day the World Ended.
+AIP's Sam Arkoff received a share of profit made on these kits, but Blaisdell's widow received nothing.